BIGJRA/BIGJRA.github.io/rejuv.md

 -   Return to the District of Hope when you can and cross the bridge to the south.
 Beat the grunts.

--   While you’re in this area, head to the dream district west, then go to the art museum and talk to the owner, who will let you keep the painting.
+-   While you're in this area, head to the dream district west, then go to the art museum and talk to the owner, who will let you keep the painting.
 Keep it for now.

--   Return to Dylan’s House in the Underground, and talk to Ana and Dylan here.
+-   Return to Dylan's House in the Underground, and talk to Ana and Dylan here.

 -   Head into the Blakeory Anatheum and go upstairs, then talk to Dylan and Ana.

 -   Head out and north to Route 9 and find Ana.
-After a battle (win or lose is fine), agree to go to Dylan’s apartment.
+After a battle (win or lose is fine), agree to go to Dylan's apartment.
 Talk to Ana here.

 Unfortunately, we cannot proceed anymore in this quest, so head back to Scholar District.